 How a New York Family Lawyer Could Help

-The New York divorce attorneys at The Mandel Law Firm understand that sometimes dividing up marital property can be contentious and stressful.
-Our experienced and compassionate attorneys can help you navigate the process of dividing your marital assets in a way that is fair and ensures your interests are represented.
+The New York divorce lawyers at The Mandel Law Firm understand that sometimes dividing up marital property can be contentious and stressful.
+Our experienced and compassionate divorce attorneys can help you navigate the process of dividing your marital assets in a way that is fair and ensures your interests are represented.

 We will work tirelessly to help you get the settlement that you deserve.
 Please reach out to one of our attorneys at any time for a consultation.
 Call us at (646) 770-3868 or contact us online.